 We Are On The Move Again?!

 So, remember a few articles ago when we said we had moved to Norway to settle down for 6 months?

 Well, that turned out to be a bit of a mistake …

 We shouldn’t really blame Norway itself because there was nothing wrong with the country, except it really wasn’t the best place for us at the moment.

-Realising It Was A Bad Idea
+Realizing It Was A Bad Idea

 Everything about Trysil was great – our apartment was lovely, the people we met were friendly, the skiing was fun and the landscape incredible.